geek-cookbook/geek-cookbook/manuscript/index.md

-# What is this thing?
+---
+hide:
+  - navigation # Hide navigation
+  # - toc        # Hide table of contents
+---

+# Welcome, fellow geek :wave:

-Funky Penguin's "**[Geek Cookbook](https://geek-cookbook.funkypenguin.co.nz)**" is a collection of how-to guides for establishing your own container-based self-hosting platform, using either [Docker Swarm](/ha-docker-swarm/design/) or [Kubernetes](/kubernetes/start/).
+Funky Penguin's "**[Geek Cookbook](https://geek-cookbook.funkypenguin.co.nz)**" is a collection of how-to guides for establishing your own container-based self-hosting platform, using either [Docker Swarm](/ha-docker-swarm/design/) or [Kubernetes](/kubernetes/).

 Running such a platform enables you to run self-hosted tools such as [AutoPirate](/recipes/autopirate/) (*Radarr, Sonarr, NZBGet and friends*), [Plex](https://www.plex.tv/), [NextCloud](https://nextcloud.com/), and includes elements such as: